Chapter H: The Horse

 or the rider's, whichever is lower.
 In the rare case in which a Horse

-takes Actions of its own accord, only its own Skill is used, of course.
+takes an Action of its own accord, only its own Skill is used, of course.
 Horses are not intelligent enough to use equipment

 items or operate machinery, although a properly harnessed Horse or